-The purpose of the SGF Professional Development Award is to encourage professional development opportunities and enhance student-to-career transitions of Self Graduate Fellows.
-The award supports fellow participation in national or international professional meetings of an academic or professional organization as a participant or as a presenter (paper, poster, other).
+The purpose of the Self Graduate Fellowship Professional Development Award is to encourage professional development opportunities and enhance the student-to-career transitions of Self Graduate Fellows.
+The award supports fellow participation in domestic or international professional meetings of an academic or professional organization as a participant or as a presenter (paper, poster, other).
 Additionally, the award can support skill development through participation in seminars, workshops, short courses, and certificate programs.
 The opportunity must be sponsored by an established organization.
-The Professional Development Award continuation is subject to review by the SGF Board of Trustees and staff.

-Awards of up to \$5,500 per fellow are available to Self Graduate Fellows.
-The total award amount of \$5,500 is available for the length of the fellowship, four years.
-To maximize the benefits of the support, fellows are encouraged to identify three separate professional development opportunities.
+- 1. The total award amount of \$5,500 is available for the length of the four-year fellowship.
+To maximize the benefits of the support, fellows are encouraged to identify several professional development opportunities. - 2.
 A complete application is required for award consideration and will be accepted on a rolling basis to allow for maximum professional development opportunities.
 Each application is reviewed and approved by the SGF staff.
 Retroactive funding will not be considered.
-The professional development opportunity cannot conflict with a mandatory Fellow Development Program event (Skill Session, Government & Science Policy Seminar, Symposium); funding will not be awarded if there is a conflict.
-Funding must be spent during the time that the fellow is an active participant in the Fellow Development Program, ending in March of the final year.
-There can be no split/shared funding with department and/or other sources with this award.
-The award application must be submitted no later than four weeks before the date in which support is requested by email to sgf@ku.edu.
-Materials to be submitted include: (a) completed application form, including estimated expenditures and the faculty mentor signature; (b) copy of the professional development program meeting/activity description and schedule; (c) abstract of the presentation/poster, if applicable; and (d) proof of presentation acceptance, if applicable.
-Notification of the award to the fellow will be made by email within seven business days from the time the completed application is received to sgf@ku.edu.
+The professional development opportunity cannot conflict with a mandatory Fellow Development Program event (Skill Session, Government & Science Policy Seminar, International Seminar, Symposium); funding will not be awarded if there is a conflict.
+Funding must be spent during the time that the fellow is an active participant in the Fellow Development Program. - 3.
+The award application must be submitted no later than eight weeks before the date in which support is requested by email to sgf@ku.edu.
+Fellows will be notified of approval within one week of SGF receiving the completed application and all relevant supporting documentation. - 4.
+Travel expense estimates must be based on known expenses to be incurred during approved travel.
+Estimates for flights and lodging must be accompanied by bookings (fully paid or test bookings) showing total price inclusive of taxes and fees.
+When driving your personal vehicle, a map showing the anticipated route taken to the activity and total mileage must be provided.
+On-site travel expenses can be educated estimates.
+Meal per diem will be awarded as a lump sum based on allowable KU maximums by city/region, and the final amount will be calculated by SGF staff.
+Applications not including supporting documentation are considered incomplete and cannot be processed until said documentation is received and the award total is finalized with SGF staff. - 5.
+All approved expenses must be in accordance with KU Endowment and KU spending policies.
+A Travel Authorization is required prior to travel.
+Information on this authorization will be provided at the time your award is approved along with any additional next steps. - 6.
+If the application is approved by SGF, upon the usage of the funds, the fellow should contact sgf@ku.edu with receipts for any funded travel within one week of usage.